jliu389/QTM-350/README.md

 ## Architecture Diagram
 ![Notebook instance settings](./Architecture_Diagram.png)

+This project retrieves data from Facebook APP Reviews API and generates controlled data for analysis.
+The data is stored into AWS S3 bucket and is further fed into Amazon Comprehend (ML service) for sentiment analysis.
+In the process, the notebook instance in JupyterLab in AWS SageMaker is used.
+To grant Amazon Comprehend data access permission from S3 and to grant SageMaker permission to perform analysis using API, AWS IAM is used.
+The sentiment result is stored back into S3 bucket.
+To organize the output into dataframe, Amazon Athena is used to query the result.
+Finally, the project utilizes python for statistical analysis.

 ## Retrieving API Data
 ### Getting API and Access Token
 **42matters** provides App Reviews API for Apple App Store iOS Apps.
 We can get information such as dates, ratings of the app, and review contents.
 From [here](https://42matters.com/docs/app-market-data/ios/apps/reviews), you can sign up for free and get an access token on a 14-day trial.